Karting World Championship: History

-World Championship Karting Categories
+Categories

-From 1981 to 1989 the World Championship was raced with 135 cc Formula K karts.
-Before and after that period 100 cc direct-drive karts was the prevailing standard.
+From 1981 to 1987 the World Championship was raced only with 135 cc Formula K Engines.
+Before and after the short inaugural return to 100 cc (1988 and 1989 with Formula SuperCent (FS100) a category that anticipated the so-called Formula Super A) the 100 cc direct-drive karts was the prevailing standard.
 In 2007, a change in regulations introduced the KF1 category carts, 125 cc karts equipped with electric starters, clutch and rpm limiters set at 16000 rpm, to replace the Formula A karts.
 The 2010 edition was raced with KF2 karts where the engine rpm is limited at 15000 rpm.

 The FIA Karting categories at the world championships are now divided into three main families: direct-drive karts, gearbox karts and Superkarts.
 All these karts have the technology in common of the 2-stroke engine.
 Since 2016 the new generation of Original Karts (OK) machines have taken over from the old KF engines.
 The top category OK at the World Championships is available for drivers from 14 years old in the year they participate.
 The OK Junior category is aimed at drivers aged between 12 and 14 years old.
 The gearbox categories KZ and KZ2 share the same specification except for chassis and brakes which are open in the KZ World Championship.
 The Superkart category is the most unusual discipline of Karting because it can only express itself fully on long racing tracks.
 With its complete bodywork and twin-cylinder 250 cc engines, developing nearly 100 hp, these Superkarts are capable of extraordinary performances.

-Karting Promotion
+Karting promotion

 In 2013 for the first time in its history CIK-FIA called a promoter, WSK Promotion, to perfect the organisation of the major international karting competitions.

 The Swiss RGMMC Group is now the Official Promoter of the FIA Karting European and World Championships for the period of 2018-2020 (with the exception of Superkart and Endurance).
 They try increasing the audience for Karting Competitions worldwide, attracting new partners and working closely with ASNs (National Federations), these are the priorities of RGMMC Group.
 They also develop the communication and media coverage of the events by providing live video viewing during the events and by partnering with Motorsport.tv for broadcast around the world.